Francisco Mejía Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 10 strikeouts per nine innings.
+- The 10 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in the league.

-- The White Sox's 5.62 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.65).

-- The White Sox are sending Cease (2-0) to the mound to make his sixth start of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.
+- Lynn gets the start for the White Sox, his sixth of the season.
+He is 0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched.

-- In his last outing on Saturday against the Tampa Bay Rays, the right-hander tossed four innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Monday, the righty went five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.

+- The 35-year-old has a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while giving up a batting average of .309 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.